robtweed/qewd-conduit/README.md

       has the same signature, with all the incoming REST request's information being represented appropriately in the *args* argument.

-      On completion, each handler module returns it JSON response object as the argument of a special QEWD-supplied function called *finished()*.
-This function returns the JSON response to the REST client and also releases the QEWD Worker process back to the available Worker pool.
+      On completion, each handler module returns its JSON response object as the sole argument of a special QEWD-supplied function called *finished()*.
+This *finished()* function returns the JSON response to the REST client and also releases the QEWD Worker process back to the available Worker pool.